nguyenkhois/nguyenkhois.github.io/README.md

 # nguyenkhois.github.io
 This is my page on GitHub and you can find me on [vLexikon](http://www.vlexikon.com) (Swedish-Vietnamese dictionary) as my life project.
+I'm also on [Linkedin](https://www.linkedin.com/in/khoi-le-b5225814b/).
+I would like to receive feedback from you on what is about web programming.
+I always love it! (^_~)